bockmancheung/bockmancheung.github.io/_pages/about.md

 Daily Bruin
 ------
-I published my first <a href="https://dailybruin.com/2024/02/01/ucla-admin-to-end-dining-hall-restriction-for-overdue-fees"> Daily Bruin article, on the ending of UCLA dining account restrictions for late payment. </a>
+I published my first <a href="https://dailybruin.com/2024/02/01/ucla-admin-to-end-dining-hall-restriction-for-overdue-fees"> Daily Bruin article </a>, on the ending of UCLA dining account restrictions for late payment.